lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 In a nutshell, the 7th Orogenic Lherzolite program is as follows:

-**Pre-Conference Excursion**:
+## Pre-Conference Excursion

-This is a two-day excursion that will take place in the [Cabo Ortegal UNESCO Global Geopark](https://www.unesco.org/en/iggp/geoparks/cabo-ortegal), situated in the region of Galicia in north-western Spain, from September 30th to October 1st 2024.
-On the 29th of September we will already be staying in the surroundings of the Geopark.
-One day of the excursion will be devoted entirely to the mantle section (Amph-bearing spinel harzburgites and garnet-bearing pyroxenites), while the other day will be devoted to the other high-pressure units, including pyrigarnites and hornblendites, Opx-free garnet granulites and eclogites.
-We will give precise instructions on how to get to the Pre-Conference excursion later on.
+This is a two-day excursion that will take place in the [Cabo Ortegal UNESCO Global Geopark](https://www.unesco.org/en/iggp/geoparks/cabo-ortegal), situated in the region of Galicia in north-western Spain, from September 30th to October 1st, 2024.

+**Transportation and Accommodation**:

+On the afternoon of September 29th, one or two buses will transport participants from Oviedo to hotels near the Cabo Ortegal Geopark.
+The journey will take approximately three hours.
+Participants will return to Oviedo on the afternoon of October 1st.

+**Excursion Itinerary:**

+- **Day 1 (September 30th):** The first day will focus on the mantle section, featuring amphibole-bearing spinel harzburgites and garnet-bearing pyroxenites.
+- **Day 2 (October 1st):** The second day will cover other high-pressure units, including pyrigarnites, hornblendites, orthopyroxene-free garnet granulites, and eclogites.

+We will provide detailed instructions on how to join the pre-conference excursion closer to the event date.
+We look forward to an exciting and informative excursion with you!

 <iframe src="https://www.google.com/maps/embed?pb=!1m10!1m8!1m3!1d46124.178607761154!2d-7.887411!3d43.7362882!3m2!1i1024!2i768!4f13.1!5e0!3m2!1ses!2ses!4v1681307685380!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

-**Congress**:
+## Oviedo Meeting

-The Congress itself will be held in the city of Oviedo (Asturias, Spain) from 2 to 4 October.
-The venue for the three days will be the historic building of the University of Oviedo, located in the historic city centre, see https://maps.app.goo.gl/ojD2kPbDYgfMfb997 (Latitude 43.362042, Longitude -5.8463)
+The Congress will be held in Oviedo, Asturias, Spain, from October 2nd to 4th, 2024.
+The venue for all three days will be the historic building of the University of Oviedo, located in the city centre.
+For location details, refer to this map https://maps.app.goo.gl/ojD2kPbDYgfMfb997 (Latitude 43.362042, Longitude -5.8463).

+We will provide detailed instructions and time schedules closer to the event date.
+We look forward to welcoming you to Oviedo!

+**Congress format**

+The Orogenic Lherzolite Congresses are known for their itinerant nature and the absence of invited speakers or keynotes.
+This ensures that all participants have equal opportunity and time to present their work.
+The exact timing of the talks will be determined closer to the event, based on the number of participants and available time slots.

 > [!IMPORTANT]
 > **Accommodation Information**: